The best AI storybook for kids in 2026 (compared)

 The best AI storybook for kids in 2026 depends on age: for kids under 4, Magic Story (photo-based) or Wonderbly (name-based) both work well.
 For kids 4 and older who draw on their own, DoodleTale is the strongest option because it builds an original story from their actual artwork.

 AI storybooks have gotten genuinely good.
-The best ones in 2026 feel specific to your child in a way that matters to them — not just "your kid's name is on the cover" but something that actually couldn't have existed for anyone else.
+The best ones in 2026 feel specific to your child in a way that matters to them.
+It's more than putting your kid's name on the cover.
+It's a book that couldn't have existed for anyone else.

 There are three main types, and they work pretty differently.
 Once you understand the difference, the choice gets easier.